ShonBC/beginner_tutorials/README.md

 This launches the server and client/publisher that will publish a default message if no arguments are passed.
 It also launches the listener node which is getting the new user defined message published to the chatter topic.

-The rqt_console and logger_level screenshots can be found in the docs/rqt_console directory.
+The rqt_console and logger_level screenshots can be found in the [docs/rqt_console](docs/rqt_console) directory.

+## TF Frames
+To demonstrate the broadcasting of frames, a node was designed to broadcast the transformation from the /world frame to a /talk frame which has been offset by a translation and rotation.
+To run this node open a terminal and run:

+    rosrun beginner_tutorials tf_talker

+To view the transformations in the terminal simply run:

+    rosrun tf tf_echo /world /talk

+To view the reference frames tree open a new terminal while the tf_talker node is active and run:

+    rosrun rqt_tf_tree rqt_tf_tree

+To save a pdf copy of the active nodes reference frame tree run:

+    rosrun tf view_frames
+    evince frames.pdf

+An example output can be found in the [docs/tf_view_frames directory](docs/tf_view_frames)

 ## ROS Tests
 To run tests, navigate to the root of the catkin workspace and run: